 Whilst Icelandic is the national language and it’s always a good idea to learn a few words of the native language wherever you travel, most people you encounter will speak excellent English.

-Whilst Iceland is widely acclaimed for its low rates of crime and no particular security concerns, as a responsible travel insurer we always recommend you check for the latest Foreign Office advice before visiting any country, the latest FCO advice for Iceland can be found here.
+Whilst Iceland is widely acclaimed for its low rates of crime and no particular security concerns, as a responsible travel insurer we always recommend you check for the latest Foreign, Commonwealth & Development Office advice before visiting any country.
+Read the latest FCDO advice for Iceland.

 This article contains links to other sites, and we're not responsible for the contents of any of these websites.